cdavoren/dotfiles/install-ssl.md

 $ sudo apt install python-certbot-apache
 ```

-## Cerficate Configuration
+#### Legacy Cerficate Configuration

-**NOTE:** This information is now outdated following the TLS changes made by LetsEncrypt in December 2018.
-Updates to come
+**NOTE:** This information became outdated following the TLS changes made by LetsEncrypt in December 2018.
+Follow the current instructions on the certbot website above.

 I mucked around a lot installing the certificates but I ended up with a single certificate name `rubikscomplex` with all domains attached, e.g. rubikscomplex.net, www.rubikscomplex.net, father.rubikscomplex.net etc.